Good times for online gambling, but bad times for online poker

 Although New Jersey has signed an online poker liquidity deal with Delaware and Nevada, so far, only a single operator has been able to materialize the liquidity pool.
 This has seriously impacted the growth and ultimately the revenue of the state’s poker sector.

 Pennsylvania has legalized an online poker sector, with West Virginia following up early in 2019, but both the states haven’t launched any online poker options till now.
 West Virginia hopes to do so by 2021, however, Pennsylvania appears to be holding back such efforts.
 This is potentially due to the consistent fall in the revenue figures of online poker in New Jersey.

 Nonetheless, in reality, only countrywide regulation and liquidity pool sharing can be expected to turn the downswing around.
 The ongoing threat of the Wire Act continues to shadow over these objectives and moves.
 But, as sports betting is gaining good momentum, online poker could be dragged along with this for a ride.
-At present, online poker operators in New Jersey are going against the tide.
+At present, online poker operators such as WSOP, BetMGM, Pala, in New Jersey are going against the tide.
 We can only hope that these operators are able to stay afloat for long enough so that the rest of the country can catch up.